My Flight to Adventure

 Occasionally an orbiting Spooky gunship would call in a suspicious sighting, maybe spotted employing the Air Force's then-new top secret night vision sight using low-level TV, or keyed by the infra-red track of a truck barreling south under the trees winding down a branch of the Ho Chi Minh Trail.

 It was just into the dry season, probably October or so, just east of Tay Ninh, South Vietnam, close to that protuberance of the Cambodian border aptly named the Parrot's Beak from its shape on the map.
 Nights alternated between boring and exciting in the sandbagged bunker listening to the hiss of the radio and the Coleman lanterns, slapping mosquitoes.
 I would search the map coordinates radioed in by Spooky and compare the locations with our plot of the friendly Cambodian and Vietnamese troop positions cross border, off limits for us American's.
 If all the good guys were clear of Spooky's target area, I'd give the go-ahead to shoot.
 The next few minutes everyone in the Tactical Operations Center would bend closer to the hissing speaker, sweat dripping, listening intently for the gunship to come back with a damage assessment.
-A note in the log, then back to the mosquito war.
+A deep breath for the human lives lost or taken, a note in the log, then back to the mosquito war.

 In contrast, the afternoons were lazy, perched high in an observation tower waiting for the night shift to start.
 Often a breeze drifted across from the jungle, cooler than trying to sleep in the tin-roofed hooches housing the handful of Americans supporting South Vietnamese army cross-border operations into Cambodia from the US Army’s abandoned 25th Infantry Division base camp.
 I remember thinking about Bernard Fall’s Hell in a Very Small Place as I looked out across the jungle from the tower.
 Fall's account of the North Vietnamese encirclement of the French positions at Dien Bien Phu in 1955 remained vivid in my mind, as were the old National Geographic photos of the Mainland French and Colonial paratroopers dropping from C-47’s to reinforce the beleaguered camp.